DIY Hicat® Adaptation

 Tomcat & Fatcat

-If you are able to shorten the unit by removing a section on the top of the unit then the Polecat instructions above will apply noting that the new unit length (excluding feet) is your new ceiling height minus 57mm, instead of 52mm & there will be more staples to remove from the end cap.
+If you are able to shorten the unit by removing a section on the top or bottom of the unit then the Polecat instructions above will apply noting that the new unit length (excluding feet) is your new ceiling height minus 57mm, instead of 52mm & there will be more staples to remove from the end cap.

 Because Tomcat & Fatcat units have internal surfaces finishes these will need to be trimmed back after the cut has been made to allow the end cap to be fitted whether you are carrying out the easy or more difficult wrapped end cap adaptation.